WE ARE READY TO SERVE YOU 365 DAYS A YEAR

 HOW TO RECEIVE YOUR REBATE OR TAX CREDIT REBATES

-All rebates are expected to become available towards the middle of 2023 and each state will be rolling out its incentive programs individually.
+All rebates are expected to become available towards the end of 2023 or the beginning of 2024 and each state will be rolling out its incentive programs individually.
 As we learn more about how Michigan and Ohio will move forward, we will keep you updated on how we can help you claim your rebate.
 These details may come later this year.
 In the meantime, if you’d like to talk through your options, feel free to give us a call!
 It’s not too early to begin planning for the future.

 TAX CREDITS